 Enhancing Healthcare Team Outcomes

-When choosing among the various anesthetic agents available, the anesthesiologist and nurse anesthetist should consider the specific clinical scenario at hand.
+When choosing among the various available anesthetic agents, the anesthesiologist and nurse anesthetist should consider the specific clinical scenario.
 Factors to consider include patient characteristics (age, cooperativity, medical comorbidities), surgeon/anesthesiologist preference, and type of surgery being performed.
-Knowing the advantages and disadvantages of the previously discussed agents can lead to improved communication between the surgery and anesthesia teams.
+Knowing the advantages and disadvantages of the previously discussed agents can improve communication between the surgery and anesthesia teams.